j85liu/restaurant-analytics/README.md

 - Integrate more advanced forecasting methods (ARIMA, Prophet)
 - Add real-time data streaming capabilities
 - Develop ML models to predict customer churn

-## How This Relates to My Professional Experience
-This project demonstrates similar techniques to those I used when analyzing consumer transaction data for publicly traded companies.
-The approach of synthesizing large datasets, calculating KPIs, and presenting findings through visualizations mirrors my professional work in analyzing restaurant chains and technology companies.